Computer Science Concepts are Introduced in Elementary School

 This class will challenge students to build a high-end computer.
 They will learn engineering design practices and hold scrums to complete the project.
 In conjunction with the computer build, an online course offered by TestOut will prepare the students to obtain the TestOut PC Pro certification and the A+ certification.
 For the TestOut PC Pro certification a PC Pro certification practice exam is offered.
 For the A+ certification two practice exams are offered.
 They are A+ 220-1001 Core 1 certification practice exam and A+ 220-1002 Core 2 certification practice exam.

-Students will learn basic Java concepts, conditionals and loops, arrays, classes and objects.
-They will also be introduced too exceptions, lists, threads and files.
-A Parrot Drone, that is controlled by Java is part of this class.
+Students will learn basic Java concepts, conditionals and loops, arrays, classes, and objects as well as an introduction to expectations, lists, threads, and files.
+Students will have an option to program a BirdBrain Technologies FINCH robot.
+There is also the opportunity to modify the Graphical User Interface (GUI) that controls a Parrot Drone that is controlled by Java.
 The students will be challenged to add features to the Java code to make the user interface friendly.
-This course prepares students to take AP®Computer Science A.
+Students will be introduced to team-building concepts to overcome challenges in real-world scenarios along with the opportunity to demonstrate their own solutions to problems.
+This course prepares students to take AP Computer Science A.

 The purpose of this class is to equip students with a basic understanding of how technology enables business.
 Students will perform “employee” tasks applying skills learned from several computer science disciplines.
 Students will manage business information using word processors, spreadsheets, and database software.
 Students will learn the basics of computer hardware, software, and networks as they serve in the role of an information and support service professional.
 Students will gain programming and software development skills to assist marketing with web and digital communications.